smartprocure/obj-walker/README.md

 preorder and postorder.
 To mimic that behavior entirely set the `jsonCompat` option to `true`.

-Custom traversal functions are supported.
-This allows you to walk tree-like structures, such as JSON schema, in a more efficient and logical way. `map` does not work particularly well for this use case since the path to set values may be incomplete.
-Prefer `walkie` in these scenarios instead.
+Custom traversal functions are supported for some functions.
+This allows you to walk tree-like structures, such as a JSON schema, in a more efficient and logical way.
+Prefer `walkie` in these scenarios.

 ## walker